 The SSVEC REST Plan Solar Water Heating Incentives

 Incentives are as follows:

-- Get multiple bids for the installation of the PV or Solar Water Heating System.
-SSVEC will be happy to review these bids and answer any questions you might have.
+- Obtain multiple (at least three) bids for the installation of the rooftop solar or solar water heating system.
+SSVEC will be happy to review these bids, provide a monthly SSVEC bill estimate, and answer any questions.